lighterio/lighter-type/README.md

 ```

 ### Type.has(type)
-Checks whether this Type has acquired the functionality of another type
+Check whether this Type has acquired the functionality of another type
 via the extend method or the include method.

 ```js